-We estimate that our \$18 billion total addressable domestic market includes approximately 69 million U.S. adults who are currently waxing or are interested in waxing.
+Based on past research, we believe that our total addressable domestic market is over \$18 billion and includes approximately 69 million U.S. adults who are currently waxing or are interested in waxing.
 The OOH waxing market, in which European Wax Center competes, is the fastest growing hair removal alternative and grew at an estimated compound annual growth rate ("CAGR") of 8% between 2015 and 2019, compared to an estimated CAGR of 3% over the same time period for the total hair removal market.

-Although European Wax Center currently represents only 5% of our addressable market, we estimate we are approximately six times larger than our closest waxing-focused competitor within OOH waxing by center count and approximately 11 times larger by system-wide sales.
+Although European Wax Center currently represents only 5% of our addressable market, we estimate we are approximately six times larger than our closest waxing-focused competitor within OOH waxing by center count and approximately 11 times larger by systemwide sales.
 Our market remains highly fragmented, with more than 10,000 independent waxing-focused operators that lack scale and almost 100,000 beauty salons that only provide waxing as a small part of their broader service offering.
 For many beauty salons and other similar operators, waxing is not their core competency, with services frequently provided in "backrooms" and without significant investment in the overall experience.
 This fragmentation results in a marketplace characterized by inconsistent quality, lack of technological accessibility and scheduling, and one-time transactional services that fail to instill customer trust and engagement.
-European Wax Center's singular focus on waxing services and unmatched scale allow us to capitalize on this opportunity.
+European Wax Center's almost exclusive focus on waxing services and unmatched scale allows us to capitalize on this opportunity.